-Many ways to get your files and data into EagleFiler are described in the sections below and in the Importing Mail, Import Bookmarks..., and Import from iPhone Camera sections.
+Many ways to get your files and data into EagleFiler are described in the sections below.
+If you've just installed EagleFiler, make sure that you enable the system service (for importing selected text) and the PDF service (for printing to EagleFiler).
+There's also more information in the Importing Mail, Import Bookmarks..., Import from iPhone Camera, and Import ENEX File... sections.